maximelamure/rest.li/docs/testsuite_overview.md

-Rest.li Client Cross-Language Test Suite
+Rest.li Cross-Language Test Suite Framework
 =========================

-The Rest.li Client Cross-Language Test Suite is a framework for testing and comparing Rest.li client implementations.
+The Rest.li Cross-Language Test Suite is a framework for testing and comparing Rest.li implementations.
+Currently, the framework only supports client testing.
+We hope to add server-side support in the future.
-It contains the Rest.li Test Suite Specification, which provides test data and testing guidelines that specify which features and scenarios to test, and how to test them.
+The framework contains the Rest.li Test Suite Specification, which provides test data and testing guidelines that specify which features and scenarios to test, and how to test them.
 These test guidelines should be followed when testing a particular language implementation of Rest.li client.

-The test suite also includes Java tests that follow the Rest.li Test Suite Specification, demonstrating how the spec can be used to test the Java implementation of Rest.li client.
+The test suite also includes Java tests that follow the [Rest.li Test Suite Specification](#restli-test-suite-specification), demonstrating how the spec can be used to test the Java implementation of Rest.li client.